 The Garmin HRM-Pro Pro is essentially the HRM-Pro with a revised battery cover that you can now remove without using any tools.
 They both have the same sensor, the same design, and the same everything; they even cost the same.
 There is no point getting the HRM-Pro instead of the HRM-Pro Plus unless you like using small screwdrivers to access the battery.

 Should you have a Garmin watch, the HRM-Pro Plus can add advanced running metrics to the million data points the watch already collects, such as vertical oscillation, ground contact time, stride length and vertical ratio.
 It's also required to run Garmin's lactate threshold test (you also need a compatible watch).

-The Garmin HRM-Pro can also connect to multiple devices simultaneously via Bluetooth and ANT+: you can feed heart rate data into your smartwatch and your Wattbike, all at the same time.
+The Garmin HRM-Pro Plus can connect to multiple devices simultaneously via Bluetooth and ANT+: you can feed heart rate data into your smartwatch and your Wattbike, all at the same time.
 Perfect for those athletes who like to track their performance in a million different apps.